-If your camera uses Event-Based Recording (EBR) and experiences issues, you may see incorrect camera events, receive too many notifications, or miss important activity.
-Select the issue you’re experiencing below to troubleshoot.
+If your camera uses Event Video History and experiences issues, you may find incorrect camera events, receive too many notifications, or miss important activity.

 Troubleshoot false events and undetected activity

-Your camera detected something but it wasn't important activity
+Your camera detected something that wasn't important activity

-Although your camera uses advanced learning algorithms to recognize important motion activity, fast-moving shadows and lights may still be detected as motion.
+Although your camera uses advanced learning algorithms to recognize important motion activity, things like fast-moving shadows and lights may still be detected as motion.

-In addition, things that sound similar to what your camera tries to detect may cause false alerts too.
+Things that sound or look similar to what your camera tries to detect may cause false alerts too.
 For example, your camera may detect people on your television as a real event in your home.

 Something happened but your camera didn't pick it up

-Your camera must be connected to power in order to work.
+Your camera must have power in order to work.
 If your internet connection or Wi-Fi is down in your home, your camera cannot notify you when it detects activity.

 2. Check that the camera and microphone are on

 The camera needs to be on for your camera to detect motion from things like people and vehicles.
 The microphone on your camera also needs to be on to detect sounds like talking or glass breaking.